gg-gg-v1/Notes/DockerSetupAndNotes.md

 if we run this docker run ubuntu -> it willbein bridge network if we run this docker run ubuntu --network=none -> it willbein none means no network if we run this docker run ubuntu --network=host -> it will be in host network

+30. docker network create \
+>  --driver bridge \
+>  --subnet 189.1.1.1/12 \
+>  custom-isolated-network

+above command will create the new user definer or our custom network